GLO3013-E4/COViRondelle2021/frontend/README.md

 Vue.js frontend application for COViRondelle2021

-- Communicates with `station` using API calls
+- Communicates with `station` using websockets

 ## Installation